 Sunday the Guardian asks "Why would you trust US Cloud providers?"
 Why indeed?

 The report opens with 'It's an ill bird," runs the adage, "that fouls its own nest."

 Here in the UK we would say don't poop on your own doorstep, or words to that effect.
 Earlier NSA revelations showed that Microsoft had collaborated closely with US intelligence services to allow users' communications to be intercepted, including helping the National Security Agency to circumvent the company's own encryption, according to top-secret documents obtained by the Guardian.
-That hardly encourages confidence in US domination of the Internet and its silicone valley.
+That hardly encourages confidence in US domination of the Internet and its silicon valley.